 During surgery, a teratoma’s spillage can cause peritonitis or a foreign-body-reaction and abdominal adhesions.

 Diagnostic Work-up for Benign Cystic Teratoma

-The most important diagnostic work-up for teratomas is imaging.
+Imaging studies are the most important in the diagnosis of teratomas.
 In patients diagnosed antenatally, follow-up serial ultrasound studies are indicated to exclude associated complications, such as hydrops fetalis and polyhydramnios.
 Fetal magnetic resonance imaging (MRI) can be used to study the tumor’s characteristics and invasiveness.

-Abdominal CT scanning is indicated to evaluate the liver and lymph nodes for possible metastasis.
+Abdominal CT scan is used to evaluate the liver and lymph nodes status for possible metastasis.
 Abdominal CT scanning can be also valuable in the characterization of the mature teratoma.
-Several dividing septa, fat and calcification can be appreciated on a CT scan of a teratoma.
+Several dividing septa, fat, and calcification can be appreciated on a CT scan of a teratoma.

 Testicular teratomas should be evaluated by ultrasonography.
 The degree of maturity and invasiveness are important in making the decision of whether to spare the testis or not in the surgery.

 While mediastinal teratomas are rare, they can cause more serious complications due to their proximity to vital organs such as the heart, lungs and major arteries.
 Chest CT and MRI are indicated to evaluate the tumor’s extension and involvement of other vital organs, while echocardiography can be used to assess the heart function in these patients.